ArthurGareginyan/syntax-highlighter-for-postpage-html-editor/readme.txt

 = 2.21 =
 * CodeMirror library updated to the latest version v5.38.0.
 The directory structure is changed (files are better organized).
 Added a test files for the CodeMirror modes.
 * Updated the method of loading the modes and themes of the CodeMirror library.
+* On the page 'page.php' the constants '_NAME' and '_VERSION' are replaced by '$name' and '$version'.

 = 2.20 =
 * Fixed a bug due to which the plugin data that stored in the database to not be deleted during the uninstallation of the plugin.